-2) Dangle the carrot.
-There’s nothing that gets a real estate agent more excited than receiving an exclusive listing, especially in a hot market.
+There’s nothing that gets a real estate agent more excited than receiving an exclusive listing, especially in a strong market.
 Receiving a listing to sell a property not only guarantees them a 2.5% commission, but it also builds their selling resume, which is extremely important in getting more listings.

 You should only promise giving them a listing if you really mean it.
 But there’s no harm in telling them you will strongly consider giving them one of your properties to sell if there’s a successful transaction.

 3) Go with a no financing contingency offer.